 This is one unique tool which every Pinterest user with a blog would live.
 Using Milotree, you can add Pinterest follow button at a place which is guaranteed to increase your followers.

 Head over to Milotree using below link & click on show demo.
 It’s easy to integrate too.

 Although not a tool solely designed for Pinterest, PicMonkey is a must have tool for every Pinterest user who isn’t well versed with Photoshop and is not interested in hiring a designer.
 PicMonkey allows you to create slick images and collage for your website or product promotion.

 Pinvolve is what makes sharing between social networks much easier than ever before!
-What if you hate posting the same image multiple times at Facebook and Pinterest?
-Here’s a cool new app that let’s you effortlessly share between Facebook and Pinterest.
+What if you hate posting the same image multiple times on Facebook and Pinterest?
+Here’s a cool new app that let’s you effortlessly share on Facebook and Pinterest.

 What about you ‘Pinners’?
 Which are the best Pinterest tools that you find appealing?
 Shout out your thoughts and experiences below.
 Don’t forget to pin this article.